Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: Introduction

-Empirically, this work is grounded in two case studies that illuminate the nuanced effects of contextual predictability on lexical planning.
+Empirically, this work is grounded in two studies that illuminate the nuanced effects of contextual predictability on lexical planning.
 Our first study revisits \emph{probabilistic reduction} as a testbed for evaluating the improved contextual measures, including our proposed conditional PMI-based formulation of future context predictability.
-Our second study probes the effects of context on word choice by independently modeling how lexical availability, communicative alignment, and past- and future-context predictability shape the content of lexical substitutions in naturalistic productions.
+Our second study investigates the effects of context on word choice by independently modeling how lexical availability, communicative alignment, and past- and future-context predictability shape the content of lexical substitutions in naturalistic productions.

 Our findings have implications for accounts of probabilistic reduction and incremental planning in sentence production.
 First, we find that our principled conditional PMI-based measure qualitatively replicates the effects of backward predictability in predicting word durations and word choice.
 Our first study, which focuses on probabilistic reduction, does not reproduce the asymmetric effects of context on function and content words observed by \citealt{bell2009predictability}.
 Instead, we find that lexical and contextual predictability from either direction predict reduction for both content and function words, although function word durations exhibit reduced sensitivity to predictability.
-Finally, our model of substitution errors broadens the empirical scope of research on trade-offs in word choice, which has so far been limited to single-word production.
-This analysis reveals distinct functional pressures imposed by past and future context, which correspond to goal-invariant (availability-based) and goal-directed mechanisms in sentence planning.
+Finally, our model of substitution errors broadens the empirical scope of research on trade-offs in word choice, which has so far been examined largely independently of the informational constraints imposed by sentential context.
+This analysis reveals distinct functional pressures imposed by past and future context, which correspond to goal-invariant or availability-based and goal-directed mechanisms in sentence planning.